kebingyu/pdMTEL/README.md

 pdMTEL
 ======

-This is a linear Peridynamic simulator I developed at Kansas State University from 2008-2011 using C++.
+This is a linear Peridynamics solver I developed at Kansas State University from 2008-2011 using C++.